- Print

 Never use the root user for any configuration or operations

-A system generated External ID will appear.
-Copy this to your clipboard - it will be used to configure cross account roles in AWS.
+A system generated External ID for this target will appear.
+Copy this down somewhere - it will be used within the AWS configuration roles.

 Login to the AWS administrator console and click on your username to the top right.
 Note your AWS Account ID: